theodorsm/trex-scripts/README.md

 ### 2.1 Cisco TRex

 For the PGEN side, [Cisco TRex](https://trex-tgn.cisco.com/) is used to generate traffic and taking measurements of latency and jitter.
-TRex uses the [Data Plane Development Kit](https://www.dpdk.org/) (DPDK) as hardware acceleration to get the most accurate timings and performance out of the computers Network Interface Controller (NIC).
+TRex uses the [Data Plane Development Kit](https://www.dpdk.org/) (DPDK) as hardware acceleration to get the most accurate timings and performance out of the device's Network Interface Controller (NIC).

 For more in-depth documentation checkout the [official TRex documentation](https://trex-tgn.cisco.com/trex/doc/trex_manual.html).

-*This guide is based on TRex v2.88 (with version DPDK v21.02)*
+*This guide is based on TRex v2.88 (with DPDK v21.02)*

 TRex install: